 Welcome!
 New-York Historical is open to visitors.
-Purchase your timed-entry tickets now.
+We encourage you to purchase timed-entry tickets now.
 Walk-up tickets are also available.

 What exhibitions are on view?

 Screenings of our short films, We Rise and New York Story, are free with Museum admission and take place in the Robert H. Smith Auditorium.
-They screen two times each per day and alternate hourly starting at 12 pm.
-The last screening is at 3 pm.
+We Rise screens every hour on the half hour, and New York Story screens every hour on the hour.

 What are the cleaning protocols in the building?

 The entire building has been decontaminated and disinfected with museum-appropriate cleaning materials in accordance with best practices.
 Hand sanitizers are available throughout the building.
 Maintenance staff performs enhanced cleaning throughout the day.